hoxxep/Gookie/README.md

 }
 ```

+- `port`: if left blank will default to 8001.
+- `log`: if removed/directory is left blank will default to the running directory.
+Note: directory must already exist
+ or an error will be thrown.
-If left blank, the `port` will default to 8001; and any repository options/properties which have been left out default to the following:
+- `repository`: any repository options/properties which have been left out default to the following:

 ```JSON
 {